ETEC 521: Indigeneity, Technology, and Education

 Description

-This course explores considerations related to Indigenous people, history, educational policy, and digital technology.
-Indigenous people have been uniquely positioned to both challenge technology and to utilize it for their own purposes of identity expression and political mobilization.
+This course explores considerations related to Indigenous Peoples, history, educational policy, and digital technology.
+Indigenous Peoples have been uniquely positioned to both challenge technology and to utilize it for their own purposes of identity, expression and political mobilization.
 This course raises questions about the dilemmas of cultural expression in a postmodern digital age while surveying themes of online learning technologies and media production to reinvigorate languages, oral traditions, and knowledge systems.

-Both theoretical and practical issues will be discussed related to the protection of cultural property, Indigenous epistemology, and the dilemmas of “place based” education in a placeless online condition.
-Students will develop a critical vocabulary on cultural responsiveness related to Indigenous cosmology and ways of knowing.
+Both theoretical and practical issues will be discussed related to the protection of intellectual and cultural property, Indigenous epistemology, and the dilemmas of “place based” education in a placeless online condition.
+Students will develop a critical vocabulary on cultural responsiveness related to ways of knowing.

-This course focusses on how place and landscape provide the epistemological framework for pedagogy, curriculum, and the challenges of knowledge production and knowledge protection in the digital age.
-Extending out in a comparative fashion, the focus moves from the Coast Salish region to the Canadian North and, more broadly, the Circumpolar North.
+This course focuses on how place and landscape provide the epistemological framework for pedagogy, curriculum, and the challenges of knowledge production and knowledge protection in the digital age.
+Extending out in a comparative fashion, examples will be shared from Indigenous Peoples locally, regionally, nationally, and internationally.

-This course is designed for learners who desire some understanding of how Indigenous communities have used media and digital technology to advance traditional knowledge and self-determination.
-This course familiarizes you with a basic critical vocabulary related to decolonizing education and Indigenous resurgence in educational spaces.
+This course is designed for learners who desire an understanding of how Indigenous communities have used media and digital technology to advance traditional knowledge and self-determination.
+This course familiarizes you with a basic critical vocabulary related to decolonizing education and Indigenous renewal and resurgence in educational spaces.
 Discussions regarding respectful research protocols will be an underlying theme of ETEC 521.

 Learning Objectives